gadgetron/gadgetron/doc/source/using.md

 gadgetron --storage-address https://my-storage-server:3333
 ```

 For convenience during development, Gadgetron will start a storage server if no address is specified.
+However, for
-However, for production scenarios, we stongly recommend setting up the storage server ahead of time and passing in its URL to Gadgetron.
+production scenarios, we stongly recommend setting up the storage server ahead of time and passing in its URL to
+Gadgetron.
+This is especially true while running in stream mode, as it is likely that there is a desire for the storage
+to persist beyond the lifetime of a single instance of the Gadgetron consuming streamed data.